VirtusLab/ReactSphere-reactive-beyond-hype/README.md

 docker push docker-registry.local/hello-world-async
 ```

-If you have in-cluster docker registry deployed you can just run this is `sbt` console:
+If you have in-cluster docker registry deployed you can just run this is `./sbt` console:
 ```
 project helloWorldAsync
 docker:publish